pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for async/REEL 🎣/🎣 REEL ⌘ cmd.md

     ```yaml
     📃 Example:
     - BIND .BIND >> $bound
     - IF $bound:
-        Then: DONE Your wallet is bound.
+        DONE Your wallet is bound.
+    - ELSE:
-        Else: FAIL Not bounded.
+        FAIL Not bounded.
     ```

     Uses: [`BIND`](<../../../../41 🎭 Domain Roles/Vaults 🗄️/🗄️⌘ Vault cmds/BIND 🔗/🔗 BIND ⌘ cmd.md>) [`IF`](<../../⌘ for control ▶️/IF ⤵️/⤵️ IF ⌘ cmd.md>)